Colinax/Fraggy-Backend-Theme/README.md

 # Changelog

-## v2.3.0 - released on 2020-01-21
+## v2.3.1 - released on 2020-02-xx

- * Added theme-specific changes for WBCE 1.4.1
+ * Remove woff and use woff2 support only
+ * use custom admin directory for update process
- * Updated to Select2 v4.0.12
+ * Updated to Select2 v4.0.13
- * Updated to Datetimepicker v2.5.20
+ * Updated to Popper.js v1.16.0
- * Updated to Bootstrap Fileselect v2.1.0
+ * Updated to Bootstrap Fileselect v3.0.0
- * Updated to Bootstrap v4.4.1
+ * Updated to InsertLoader v1.0.1

  Thanks to [Colinax](https://github.com/Colinax) for his pull request to get the backend theme up to date.